 Method 3: Connecting FTP to MySQL using Command-Line

-This methodology is a very efficient methodology that works for all database sizes including very large ones as well.
+This is an efficient methodology that works for all database sizes including very large ones as well.
 For this methodology, one must be able to log into your server with SSH [Secure Shell].
-For further details, you can go through this documentation

 The following 2 steps need to be carried out under this method to connect FTP to MySQL using Command-Line: